Alvise Casellati: Biography

 Alvise Maria Casellati, born in Padua, is the son of Maria Elisabetta Alberti and Giambattista Casellati, both attorneys.
-Music was always part of his family tradition: his great-great grandfather received a Honorary Diploma in Composition from the prestigious Accademia Filarmonica of Bologna based on Rossini's recommendation while his great grandfather was President of the Venice Conservatory of Music, a friend with the Wagner family, Arrigo Boito, Wolf-Ferrari etc..
-Alvise also fell in love with music and at age 9 starts studying violin and is later admitted to the Conservatory of Music in Padua where he holds a scholarship for all 10 years of his attendance.
-Nonetheless, his family's values place more importance to traditional school above all other kinds of studying.
-He knows the rule, adheres to it but without abandoning his true passion: music.
-With great dedication, he goes to classical highschool (gymnasium) and Law School while attending the Conservatory of Music.
+Music was always part of his family tradition: his great-great-grandfather received an Honorary Diploma in Composition from the prestigious Accademia Filarmonica of Bologna based on Rossini's recommendation, while his great-grandfather was President of the Venice Conservatory of Music, a friend with the Wagner family, Arrigo Boito, Wolf-Ferrari etc. Alvise also fell in love with music and, at age 9, started studying violin and was later admitted to the Conservatory of Music in Padua, where he holds a scholarship for all 10 years of his attendance.
+Nonetheless, his family values place more importance on traditional school than all other kinds of studying.
+He knows the rules and adheres to them, but without abandoning his true passion: music.
+With great dedication, he goes to classical high school (gymnasium) and Law School while attending the Conservatory of Music.
 He graduated as Maestro of Violin in 1994 and was awarded a Juris Doctor degree in 1998.

-In 2000 he decides to move to New York to specialize, and in 2001 he received a master's degree from Columbia University (LL.M. at Columbia Law School) publishing a thesis on copyright on the Columbia VLA Journal of Law & the Arts.
-This article is later translated in Italian and published in the "Diritto d'Autore" (2003) (the Italian "Copyright" Review).
-In 2003 he is admitted to the Bars of New York and Italy.
+In 2000, he decided to move to New York to specialize.
+In 2001, he received a master's degree from Columbia University (LL.M. at Columbia Law School), publishing a thesis on copyright in the Columbia VLA Journal of Law & the Arts.
+This article was later translated into Italian and published in the "Diritto d'Autore" (2003) (the Italian "Copyright" Review).
+2003, he was admitted to the Bars of New York and Italy.

-In 2003 he becomes Secretary General of the Foundation for Italian Art and Culture in New York and in 2006 Managing Director.
+In 2003, he became Secretary General of the Foundation for Italian Art and Culture in New York and in 2006 Managing Director.

-In 2003 he is General Counsel of ACP, an American private real estate investment fund headquartered in New York (group which is valued above 1 billion dollars).
+In 2003, he was General Counsel of ACP, an American private real estate investment fund headquartered in New York (group which is valued above 1 billion dollars).

-In 2007 the turning point: urgently hospitalized for a serious health issue, he realizes that "if there is a dream in life, one does not have to wait for the right moment, occasion or for the proper opportunity to fulfill it.
-Because that moment may never come".
+In 2007, the turning point: urgently hospitalized for a serious health issue, he realized that "if there is a dream in life, one does not have to wait for the right moment, occasion or the proper opportunity to fulfill it.
+Because that moment may never come."

-He immediately moves and enters Juilliard School of Music of New York and, after 4 years, he opts for part-time in the real estate fund, so that to have more time to devote to orchestral conducting.
+He immediately moves and enters the Juilliard School of Music of New York and after 4 years, he opts for part-time in the real estate fund so that he have more time to devote to orchestral conducting.

-In 2009 he studies privately with Maestro Piero Bellugi and becomes his Assistant for a Conducting Masterclass in New York in June 2010.
+In 2009, he studied privately with Maestro Piero Bellugi and becomes his Assistant for a Conducting Masterclass in New York in June 2010.

-In March 2011 he conducts his first Italian concert, at Teatro La Fenice in Venice, on occasion of the 150th Anniversary of the Unity of Italy.
-In 2012 he decides to leave the legal career and devote to conducting full-time.
+In March 2011, he conducted his first Italian concert, at Teatro La Fenice in Venice, on occasion of the 150th Anniversary of the Unity of Italy.
+In 2012, he decided to leave his legal career and devote himself to conducting full-time.